top of page

 It's been 10 years now, what would you say you're most proud of from your time at Roslyn's over that decade?

-I'm really proud of the person that I've grown into thanks to my time at Roslyn's.
-Even though I came here with experience as a deputy GM, the roles that I've had within Roslyn's have helped me develop in new ways, and they've helped me build my confidence and teach me the importance of self-belief.
-It's been a journey of personal and professional growth, really, and I'm grateful for the opportunities and support that I've had along the way to help me take on the new challenges with confidence really.
+I'm really proud of the person I've grown into thanks to my time at Roslyn's.
+Even though I came here with experience as a deputy GM, the roles I've had within Roslyn's have helped me develop in new ways.
+They have built my confidence and taught me the importance of self-belief.

 Tell me about a typical day in your current role as business development manager.